Funeral costs in Western Australia: a coastal banksia path at dusk

 Direct cremation versus burial.
 The gap between direct cremation ($2,788 to $4,160) and a burial with cemetery fees ($13,500+) is substantial in WA.

 National versus local providers.
 WA has fewer local budget providers than the eastern states.
-National providers such as Salvos ($2,788 to $3,124) and Willed ($3,699) publish pricing that families can use as a comparison point against local quotes.
+National providers including Salvos ($2,788 to $3,124) and Willed ($3,699) publish pricing that families can use as a comparison point against local quotes.

 The 25-year grant.
 Where burial is being considered, the renewal cost that falls to the next generation is part of the picture.
-This ongoing expense does not exist in most other states.
+The renewal itself is a statutory right under section 25 of the Cemeteries Act 1986 (WA), but the fee recurs in a way it does not in most other states.

 The MCB fee schedule.
 The funeral director passes through cemetery fees on the invoice.
 The published MCB schedule shows the gazetted rate, which families can check the invoiced cemetery component against.